 When Is The Best Time To Stream On Twitch?

-First things first, Twitch is built on a worldwide audience and is popular 24/7.
-Thanks to the different timezones there is always an audience for your stream, but it is a learning you must make yourself.
+First things first, Twitch viewers are found across the world and watch streams 24/7.
+Thanks to the different time-zones there is always an audience for your stream, but you must find this out yourself by streaming and seeing what happens.

 Your time should be the best time for you

-If you find that 2am your time is the most popular time for you to stream, but it means you only sleep four hours a night, then that is not a good stream schedule.
+Deciding the best time to stream should be based on your life, not your possible viewers’ lives.
+If you find that 2am is the most popular time for the game you play and therefore the best time you to stream, but it means you only sleep four hours a night, then that is not a good stream schedule.

-Sure you may pick up an extra viewer, but you’ll be half asleep, and it’ll affect your real life the next day.
+Sure you may pick up an extra couple of viewers, but you’ll be half asleep, your content won’t be what you want it to be, and it’ll affect your real life the next day.
 So ultimately it’s not worth it.

 Prime-time isn’t always the best time

 By ‘prime time’ I mean that period between 6pm and 10pm that it feels like Everyone is online.

 - Why not test streaming at other times?

 - Why not stream in short bursts twice per day?

 What else!?!?!?!?!!?Look at other articles